ByteanAtomResearch/rai-checklist-cli/README.md

 ## Customization

-You can customize the checklist by creating a YAML file with your desired sections and items.
+You can customize the checklist by creating a YAML or JSON file with your desired sections and items.
 Use the `-l` or `--checklist` option to specify your custom checklist file when running the CLI.

 For more information on creating custom checklists, please refer to the [documentation](https://github.com/::GITHUB_USERNAME::/rai-checklist-cli/wiki/Custom-Checklists).